 - Foster Family Program recruits foster families and matches children in the foster care system with families that are trained and supported to care for them.
-Includes Foster To Adopt, and Intensive Therapeutic Foster Care and Treatment Foster Care Services. - Volunteer Case Aide Program matches trained volunteers with children in foster care who need services such as tutoring, mentoring, and supervised visits.
+Includes Foster To Adopt, Intensive Therapeutic Foster Care and Treatment Foster Care Services. - Volunteer Case Aide Program matches trained volunteers with children in foster care who need services such as tutoring, mentoring, and supervised visits. - Parenting Classes build communication skills between parents and youth, ages 12 to 17.